mojaloop/mojaloop/contribute/Architecture-Documentation-Guidelines.md

 ## User Message/Flow Diagrams

-(This set of diagrams shows the positive or “happy” path of the user.
+(This set of diagrams shows the positive or "happy" path of the user.
 Negative and boundary cases are described.
 A data     flow diagram is also used for threat modeling (see below).)

 ## Interfaces